Terms and Conditions

 Kids’ Run: Maximum age 11 years 364 days (or 11 years 365 days where applicable in a leap year) as of Race 1 of that Series.
 Children under 6 years old must be accompanied by a parent or guardian during the event.
 The parent or guardian must also sign in with their child and – for those children 6 years and older – be present at the finish to greet them.

-Events requiring a minimum eight (8) hours’ volunteer time to qualify for the 50% discount:
+Events requiring a minimum eight (8) hours’ volunteer time to qualify for the above program:

 Summer Trail Series